Skip to content

 Vowels and Consonants

 • Ukrainian has six vowel phonemes: /i/, /ɪ/, /ɛ/, /a/, /ɔ/, and /u/.
 Vowel length is not contrastive, but unstressed vowels tend to be shorter and more centralized with harmonic shifts in some vowels in certain contexts.
-2, 7 For example, the vowel /a/ in unstressed positions often moves closer to a schwa-like sound [ə], which is common in the southwestern dialects but less so in the northern accent.
+For example, the unstressed /a/ often shifts toward a more schwa-like position [ə], particularly in rapid speech or informal registers.

 Stress and Intonation